- NAME: Judge Judy

 Best Known For

-Judith Sheindlin, or Judge Judy as she is known, is a no-nonsense courtroom presence on the TV show Judge Judy.
+Judge Judy is best known as a no-nonsense courtroom presence on the television show Judge Judy.

 Think you know about Biography?